New York Giants: 2016–present

-The Giants had the 3rd pick in the 2025 draft which they used on edge rusher Abdul Carter, widely considered one of the best, if not the best, prospect in the draft.
+The Giants had the 3rd pick in the 2025 draft which they used on edge rusher Abdul Carter, considered one of the best prospects in the draft.
+They later traded for the 25th pick which they used on Ole Miss quarterback Jaxson Dart.

-In the midst of the Giants' 2025 season, and after falling to a frustrating 2-8 record after a loss to the Chicago Bears during another blown 4th quarter lead, head coach Brian Daboll was fired on November 10th, and offensive coordinator Mike Kafka took the interim head coaching role.
+In the midst of the Giants' 2025 season, and after falling to a 2–8 record after a loss to the Chicago Bears during another blown 4th quarter lead, head coach Brian Daboll was fired on November 10, and offensive coordinator Mike Kafka took the interim head coaching role.
+That same season, after a loss to the Detroit Lions in the 5th blown fourth quarter lead of the season and falling to 2–10, Kafka fired defensive coordinator Shane Bowen on November 24.

+On January 17, 2026, the Giants hired John Harbaugh, the longtime coach of the Baltimore Ravens to be the next head coach.
+The deal is reportedly five years and over $20 million annually.

 Championships

 The Giants have won a total of eight league championships: 1927, 1934, 1938, 1956, 1986, 1990, 2007 and 2011.
 The first four of those championships came in the pre-Super Bowl era.
 New York's eight championships put them third among all active and defunct NFL teams, trailing only the Green Bay Packers (13) and the Chicago Bears (9).

 NFL championships (pre-Super Bowl era)

 Before the Super Bowl was instituted, the Giants won four officially recognized NFL championships.